CiscoTestAutomation/solutions_examples/aci_tenant/README.md

 (snip)
 ```

-`check_tenant_was_deleted` step will be failed. but it's fince since we didn't delete.
+`check_tenant_was_deleted` step will be failed. but it's fine since we didn't delete.
 So, it's expected.

-And go to https://sandboxapicdc.cisco.com (Please check username/password from `aci_devnet_sandbox.yaml`).
+Go to https://sandboxapicdc.cisco.com (Check username/password from `aci_devnet_sandbox.yaml`).

 After login to APIC, click `Tenants` tab.
 And then the created tenant should be there.